ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       Within 'diff_set_value', the CBOR arrays 'diff_entry' MUST be sorted to reflect the corresponding updates to the TRL in reverse chronological order.
 That is, the first 'diff_entry' element of 'diff_set_value' relates to the most recent update to the portion of the TRL pertaining to the requester.
 The second 'diff_entry' element relates to the second from last most recent update to that portion, and so on.

-   * The 'cursor' parameter and the 'more' parameters MUST be included if the Authorization Server supports both the diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}}).
+   * The 'cursor' parameter and the 'more' parameter MUST be included if the Authorization Server supports both the diff queries and the related "Cursor" extension (see {{sec-trl-endpoint-supporting-cursor}}).
 Their values are specified according to what is defined in {{sec-using-cursor-diff-query-response}}, and provide the requester with information for performing a follow-up query to the TRL endpoint (see {{sec-using-cursor-diff-query-response}}).

       If the Authorization Server does not support both diff queries and the "Cursor" extension, these parameters MUST NOT be included.
 In case the requester does not support both diff queries and the "Cursor" extension, it MUST silently ignore the 'cursor' parameter and the 'more' parameter if present.